- Another controversy.

 Over coffee in Oxford Street, they told me that, as a 15-year-old, they’d begun attending Hillsong.
 Knowing they were different to other guys in the youth group this person, like so many of us, had secretly cried out to God to change them until the internal torment became too great.
 Finally they shared their struggles with the youth group leaders.
 This resulted in prayer by youth leaders, which was soon escalated to more senior youth leaders who believed homosexual demons could be cast out of people.
 There was more prayer, more exorcisms, more desperate attempts to change.
 For those of us who know what this is like, it’s exhausting, terrifying, and deeply shaming.

-Several youth and home group leaders were connected with a US-based ‘ex-gay’ ministry called Setting Captives Free.
+Several youth leaders were connected with a US-based ‘ex-gay’ ministry called Setting Captives Free.
 The young person was offered mentorship and the 60-day online course called Door of Hope.
 The drop-down menu beckoned ‘Are you trapped in homosexuality and want to get out?
 Enrol in this course and find out how Jesus can open the cell door and make it a Door of Hope’.

 The Door of Hope program was undertaken; more than once.
 You can imagine the result?
 Shame, confusion, depression, self-harm and suicide attempts, as reported by others.
 You’d think that would have been enough.
 No. This teenager was referred to an external Christian counsellor who attended Hillsong but had ‘helped cure many other guys of homosexuality’.